bonnefoa/kubectl-fzf/README.md

 ### fzf options

-You can control used options for fzf with `KUBECTL_FZF_OPTIONS` variable.
+You can control the options used for fzf with `KUBECTL_FZF_OPTIONS` variable.

-To turn down exact match in search, set the variable to the following value
+For example, to turn down exact match in search:

 ```shell
 export KUBECTL_FZF_OPTIONS=(-1 --header-lines=1 --layout reverse)